Limenius/LiformBundle/README.md

 $errors = $serializer->normalize($form),
 ```

-To obtain an array with the errors of your form.
-Liform-react, if you are using it, can understand this format.
+To obtain an array with the errors of your form. [liform-react](https://github.com/Limenius/liform-react), if you are using it, can understand this format.

 ## License